-- 1. A single-author (the student), publishable-quality thesis paper, - 2.
-A conference-quality research poster geared toward a generally educated biomedical engineering audience and shown at the annual Biomedical Engineering Senior Research Symposium, - 3.
+- 1. A single-author (the student), publishable-quality thesis paper, - A conference-quality research poster geared toward a generally educated biomedical engineering audience and shown at the annual Biomedical Engineering Senior Research Symposium, - 3.
 A 15-minute, conference-quality scientific presentation given to an audience of peers, and - 4.
 A 5-minute research presentation geared to a public, non-scientific audience that will be presented at the annual Biomedical Engineering Senior Research Symposium in April.

-(student) will be using research done under my I understand that guidance for his/her Thesis Project.
-He/she has my permission to use this research in the ways outlined above.
+I understand that (student) will be using research done under my

+guidance for his/her Thesis Project.
+He/she has my pe rmission to use this research in the ways outlined

+above.

-Name: Date: Date:
+Name: Date:

+Signature:

+=